Square Enix Shareholder Question the Company’s Relationship with Sweet Baby Inc.

-Square Enix, the Japanese company renowned for its RPG franchises like Final Fantasy, Dragon Quest, and Kingdom Hearts, has recently faced scrutiny after a shareholder questioned the company’s business relationship with video game consultancy firm Sweet Baby Inc.
+Square Enix, a Japanese company renowned for its RPG franchises like Final Fantasy, Dragon Quest, and Kingdom Hearts, has recently faced scrutiny after a shareholder questioned the company’s business relationship with video game consultancy firm Sweet Baby Inc.

 They wanted to know if Square Enix was really working with Sweet Baby Inc. and what kind of work they were doing together.